Updated May 15, 2020

 How the Annual Campaign has Powered Our Community's Response

 Without your generosity through the Annual Campaign, our Federation would not be in a position to respond to today’s crisis.
 But we can.
 As the saying goes, we were there on 9/11 because we were there on 9/10.
-The Federation is organizing the community response and convening our agencies, schools and congregations to keep them running and providing essential support.
+We and our vital support organizations jumped into action—providing groceries, tele-counseling, job training, coordination and planning, and more.

-The coronavirus crisis has produced six areas of immediate need:
+The coronavirus crisis has produced four areas of need: